-- 2. A "One moment please..." message displays while the request is sent to the vehicle's on-board computer. - The "Select Sensor" screen displays.
-The screen shows all O2 sensors applicable to the vehicle under test.

-If O2 sensor tests are not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
-Press the LD/M to return to the "System Test Menu."

-- Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight the O2 sensor for which you wish to view test results, then press the ENTER (→) button. - 4.
-When test results have been retrieved, data for the selected sensor test will show on the Scan Tool's display. - When you have finished viewing the retrieved test data, press the LD/M multi button to return to the "Select sensor" screen.
+- - The "Select Sensor" screen displays.
+The screen shows all O2 sensors applicable to the vehicle under test. - ☐ If O2 sensor tests are not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
+Press the ENTER/LD button to return to "Live Data" mode. - 3.
+A "One moment please..." message displays while the request is sent to the vehicle's on-board computer. - 4.
+When test results have been retrieved, data for the selected sensor test will show on the Scan Tool's display.

-6. Repeat steps 3 through 5 to view test results for additional sensors.
-When you have finished viewing the retrieved test data, scroll to the end of the display to select Exit, then press the ENTER ⊕ button to return to the "Special Test Menu" screen.
+5. When you have finished viewing the retrieved test data, scroll to the end of the display to select Exit, then press the ENTER/LD button to return to the "Select Test" screen.